-Home » Cookies Bars & Candy » Chocolate Chocolate Chunk Pudding Cookies
+Home » Cookies Bars & Candy » Chocolate Chunk Pudding Cookies

 Chocolate Chocolate Chunk Pudding Cookies

-From scratch cookies are a treat bakers of all skill levels can master.
+Made-from-scratch cookies are a treat bakers of all skill levels can master.
 As with any baking project, it takes practice and even sometimes failure to figure things out and get really good at it.
-There are slight variables with ingredient quality and ovens but, I assure you it can be done.
+There are slight variables with ingredient quality and ovens, but I assure you it can be done.
 Furthermore, why wouldn’t you want to?
 Baking from scratch be it fresh cookies, layer cakes, pies or cobblers really show the love in the small amount of effort that it takes to make them.
+How to make Chocolate Chunk Pudding Cookies: (Scroll down for full printable recipe.)

 Chocolate Chocolate Chunk Pudding Cookie ingredients